Melos Ensemble: Founding period, 1950

 The Melos Ensemble was founded by musicians who wanted to play chamber music scored for a larger ensemble in a combination of strings, winds and other instruments with the quality of musical rapport only regular groups can achieve.
 The Melos Ensemble played in variable instrumentation, flexible enough to perform a wide repertory of pieces.
 All its members were excellent musicians who held positions in notable orchestras and appeared as soloists.
 The founding members, namely Gervase de Peyer (clarinet), Cecil Aronowitz (viola), Richard Adeney (flute), and Terence Weil (cello) planned a group of twelve players, a string quintet and a wind quintet with harp and piano, that might be expanded by other players, to perform the great octets by Schubert and Mendelssohn, the septet by Beethoven, Ravel's Introduction and Allegro and the Serenade by Arnold Schoenberg.
-Neill Sanders (horn, a member for 29 years until 1979), and Adrian Beers (double bass) were members from the beginning.
+Neill Sanders (horn, a member for 29 years until 1979), Paul Beaumont Draper (bassoon) and Adrian Beers (double bass) were members from the beginning.
 All these musicians stayed with the group for decades.